allegro/allegro.tech/_posts/2015-09-01-scailing-graphite.md

 ### Our scale

 We first deployed Graphite for microservices a year ago, in August 2014.
-It has been growing rapidly since: during last half a year (from February 2015 till August 2015) we tripled amount of gathered metrics: from 1,000,000 metrics/minute to 3,000,000 metrics/minute and the demand is still growing.
+It has been growing rapidly since: during last half a year (from February 2015 till August 2015) we tripled the amount of gathered metrics: from 1,000,000 metrics/minute to 3,000,000 metrics/minute and the demand is still growing.

 ![Traffic in last 6 months](img/articles/2015-09-01-scailing-graphite/graphite-traffic.png)